anish-palakurthi/supersearch/README.md

 `npm install`
 `cd frontend && npm run dev`

-We use hyperoptimized search with distributed sharding, multi-layer concurrency, virtual memory mappings, high-performant data structures, producer-consumer buffer reading, and more.
+We use hyperoptimized search with distributed sharding, multi-layer concurrency, virtual memory mappings, high-performant data structures, producer-consumer buffer reading, and more to achieve orders of magnitude faster index generation, index search, and smaller storage size.
 Take a look at the `indexer` directory for the code.